 The Operations Division is comprised of the Narcotics / K-9 Unit, Patrol, Reserve Unit and Traffic Bureau.
 Key services include:

 - Jail management

-- Narcotics / K-9 Unit - established in 2009 to help fight crime and drugs in our community and in concert with surrounding agencies, this unit was funded by public donations and money generated from asset seizures and forfeitures.
-"Keef" was our narcotics K-9 from January 2010 before retiring in January 2018.
-The Police Department's K-9 Charlie finished training and began patrolling in November 2019.
+- K-9 Unit - established in 2009 to help fight crime and drugs in our community and in concert with surrounding agencies, this unit was funded by public donations and money generated from asset seizures and forfeitures.
+"Keef" was our narcotics K-9 from January 2010 until his retirement in January 2018.
+The Police Department's new K-9, Charlie, finished explosives detection training and began patrolling in November 2019.

 - Patrol - patrol units provide general law enforcement services throughout the City.

 - Reserve Unit - Reserve Police Officers are citizen volunteers meeting certain requirements (police academy, POST, background check, etc.) who supplement the Police Department as required (special events, general law enforcement, patrols, etc.).

 - Traffic Bureau - Motor Officers provide traffic management services, respond to traffic collisions, issue citations, sign-off on fix-it tickets and provide other related services.